Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 Press 'Read'

-Once the reading is complete, the display will switch, and you can listen to the audio.
+Once the reading is complete, the display will change, and you can preview the audio.

 Reading complete

-If the content is correct, press the download button to save the MP3 file.
+If everything sounds good, press the download button to save the MP3 file.

-Why not use Ondoku to create multilingual audio guides for inbound tourists?
+Why not create a multilingual audio guide for inbound tourists with Ondoku?

 ■ AI voice synthesis software "Ondoku"